-EQUIPMENT DAMAGE LIKELY

-Always disengage drive wheels before transport.
+EQUIPMENT DAMAGE LIKELY Always disengage drive wheels before transport.
 Hydraulic motors will be damaged if driven at highway speeds.

-- 2. 2200 Series adjustable axles: - Move them into their narrowest position. - 3.
-2200 Series Hydraulic hitch: - Insert the two transport pins to lock the hitch in place. - 4.
-Ensure the conveyor is ready for transport: - It is in its fully lowered position. - Swing-out (if equipped) is stowed securely. - Drive wheels are disengaged, and retainer clip is fastened in place. - Hydraulic lines are closed. - Drawbar is attached using anchor pin, retainer and safety chain. - 5.
-Be sure all bystanders are clear of the machine. - 6.
-Conveyor is attached to the tow vehicle and safety chains are secured. - 7.
-Jack is raised, removed and store it. - 8.
-Chocks are remove from around the conveyor's wheels. - 9.
+- 2. Ensure the conveyor is ready for transport: - It is in its fully collapsed position. - Swing-out (if equipped) is stowed securely. - Drive wheels are disengaged, and retainer clip is fastened in place. - Hydraulic lines are closed. - Drawbar is attached using anchor pin, retainer and safety chain. - 3.
+Be sure all bystanders are clear of the machine. - 4.
+Conveyor is attached to the tow vehicle and safety chains are secured. - 5.
+Jack is raised, removed and stored. - Chocks are removed from around conveyor wheels. - 7.
 If equipped with transport lights, connect the wiring harness across the hitch. - Secure with clips, zip ties or tape.
 Provide slack for turning.

-10. Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors; required by local highway and transport authorities, are in place.
+8. Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors; required by local highway and transport authorities, are in place.